ShemeerCoder-01/educaseAssignment/README.md

 # educaseassignment - A Simple React Authentication App
-## MyApp is a basic React application that demonstrates user authentication.
+## educaseAuth app is a basic React application that demonstrates user authentication.
 It consists of four main pages: Landing, Sign Up, Login, and Settings.
 Users can sign up, log in, view their profile information.

 Landing Page: The landing page welcomes users and provides options to either log in or sign up.